🚀 Introduction

 Live Streams

-• Minimal storage needed if not archiving.
+• Minimal storage needed if not archiving the broadcast.

-• If recording, a 1-hour live 1080p stream at 5 Mbps uses about 2.25 GB (5 ÷ 8 × 3600).
+• If recording, a 1-hour live 1080p stream at 5 Mbps uses about 2.25 GB (Calculation: (5 Mbps / 8) × 3600 seconds).

 VOD Libraries

-• Large libraries require significant storage.
+• Large libraries require significant storage and often RAID configurations for redundancy.

 • Example: 100 hours of 4K video at 15 Mbps = ~675 GB.

 Compression and file format can reduce this, but always plan for growth.
+If you find yourself running out of space, you should know how to extend partition size in Linux to scale your existing drives.

-Storage Scalability Options
+🔹 Storage Scalability Options

 1. Cloud Streaming Server Storage